JOURNAL OF GENTRY GENEALOGY

 Introduction

-Within four generations of descent from Samuel-II Gentry, one can count at least twenty Gentrys with Allen as a part of their name.
+Within four generations of descent from Samuel-II and David-II Gentry, one can count at least twenty Gentrys with Allen as a part of their name.
 Most of these can be traced easily from father to son, but there are a half-dozen that have been a source of confusion and controversy for many years.
 In fact, a form of sub-culture of genealogists has grown up around this handful of Allens, all of whose families originated in South Carolina, who then went on to Georgia, Tennessee and Missouri.
-In this article, the author proposes a pattern of relationships that he believes best answers the questions concerning their line of descent from Samuel.
-It is to be understood that much of the material presented has little or no documentary foundation, rather it is based upon logical deductions gained from the scanty evidence on hand.
+In this article, the author proposes a pattern of relationships that he believes best answers the questions concerning their line of descent from Samuel and David.
+It is to be understood that the material presented is supported by very little direct documentary evidence, rather most of it is based upon logical deductions gained from the scanty evidence on hand.
+The original article that was published in May 2005 was revised in April 2012 with multiple corrections and additions reflecting changes since the earlier date, in the author's interpretation of the structure of the early Nicholas Gentry family.
+There were also significant changes in proposals for the relationship between the various Allens.
+The present article is a second revision with only minor changes and addition of a map.

 Methodology